For more information about formats, visit our ordering page.

 Dilemmas of Foreign Aid: Debating U.S. Policies

-The background readings have been written to prepare students to thoughtfully consider the policy choices facing our country.
-Part I summarizes the critical issues of U.S. aid policy.
-Part II examines four case studies that highlight some of the dilemmas and controversies of providing aid.
+The readings prepare students to thoughtfully consider the policy choices facing the United States.
+Part I covers the historical context of foreign aid policy and the domestic and international institutions involved.
+Part II examines four case studies that highlight the types of foreign aid—humanitarian, military and security, economic, and development—and the dilemmas that can arise when the U.S. provides assistance to other countries.

 The Choices Role Play